hhullen/proxmox_wrapper/README.md

     3. `Machine id ` identifier of VM the action excecutes with.
 In case `status` command called, it can take value `all` to show information from all node VMs.
 In case `create` command called, it can take value `auto` to create new vm with any free id (start searching free id from 200 by default).

 - Optional arguments - can be specified with defifinite flag:
+    1. `--await` - hold the process and await until the installation and setting
     2. `--start-id [id]` - set start VM id value which the next free id will be chosen after (to clone or create any vm)
     3. `--vm-name [vm-name]` - name to new created VM
     4. `--ram [ram]` - RAM memory.
 Specify just a number without units which is MiB by default.